justijndepover/php-check/README.md

 ```

 ## First usage
-After installing the package, you should add a php_cs fixer config file to your project.
+After installing the package, you should add a php-cs-fixer config file to your project.

 The script will automatically detect the presence of the file.
 If none exists, you will be prompted to install one.
 ```sh